FRRouting/frr/doc/user/bgp.rst

    This includes changing graceful-restart (LLGR also) timers, enabling/disabling add-path, and other supported capabilities.

+.. clicmd:: neighbor PEER capability fqdn

+   Allow BGP to negotiate the FQDN Capability with its peers.

+   FQDN Capability defines a new BGP message (CAPABILITY) allowing the use of peer's name and domain name.

+   This capability is activated by default.
+The ``no neighbor PEER capability fqdn`` avoid negotiation of that capability.
+This is useful for peers who are not supporting this capability or supporting BGP Capabilities Negotiation RFC 2842.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> accept-own

    Enable handling of self-originated VPN routes containing ``accept-own`` community.